langchain-ai/langsmith-pii-removal/README.md

 # LangSmith PII Removal

-A minimal demo of how to prevent logging of sensitive data (PII) in LangSmith traces using environment variables, client input and output manipulation and custom anonymizers.
+A minimal demo of how to prevent logging of sensitive data/personally identifiable information (PII) in LangSmith traces using environment variables, client input and output manipulation and custom anonymizers.

 ## Usage
 - Set environment variables to hide all inputs/outputs.